 Yet they were alike in this: Both had declared their love for God.
 Both had sought to follow God.
 And both had done exactly what the preacher’s text warned against.
 Instead of following God fully, both had also followed a believable, wooing voice that left them with a deeply divided heart.
 She had believed Rejection.
 He had believed Religion …

-This blog post is condensed and adapted from the Key Truths e-column, “Parable of a Woman and a Preacher,” which, in turn, is excerpted from We Confess!
+Adapted from We Confess!
 The Civil War, the South, and the Church, © 2011 Deborah P. Brunt.
 All rights reserved.

-Learn more about/purchase We Confess!
+Look inside/get We Confess!
 The Civil War, the South, and the Church.